jonfackrell/solr-dragon/README.md

 ### pdftotext

 Used to extract text from PDF files.
 Requires [pdftotext](https://linux.die.net/man/1/pdftotext), a part of the poppler-utils package.
+To install, run the the following commands:

+    sudo apt-get update
+    sudo apt-get install python-poppler